 You need to know that cleaning habits are not only for your breast pump.
-In fact, every time you are about to pump, you first need to wash your hands thoroughly for a couple of seconds as you will be handling your child’s food.
+In fact, every time you are about to pump, you first need to wash your hands thoroughly for at least 20 seconds, as you will be handling your child’s food.

-Ideally you should sanitize your breast pump and its accessories after every single use, however, let’s get real, some of us are full-time moms, others are full-time moms and go to work, while many others have other children to look after as well.
+Ideally you should sanitize your breast pump and its accessories after every single use, however, let’s get real, some of us are full-time moms, others are full-time moms who also work, while many others have other children to look after as well.

 This is why Medela has come up with their breast pumps that are easy to wash off, meaning you don’t need to sanitize it completely after every single use, but you can do it whenever you feel like or have the time to do so.

 You must wash every single part of the breast pump that has been in touch with either your breast or your milk, but the tubing part (which is usually the longest part) only need to be washed if you see that condensation has been formed in it or if you realize that there is milk that has been left out in it.